cyunis/NumberGame/README.md

 > ssh qtrobot@qtrobot
 > luakit -U 192.168.100.2:8081/KiwiLite.html
 ```
 This command runs the web browser in private mode using the body computer's processor, the available port and the KiwiLite version of CoRDial.
+The CoRDial face should show up on the screen after this command is run.

 In the fourth window run your python game script (you can run this on any wifi and it should be on the body computer):
 ```
 > rosrun packagename QTNumberGame.py